hm-lang/core/proposals/README.md

     Frequency; flt = 440
     Phase; flt = 0

-    # TODO: find a way to make it clear this is a fixed-size array
+    # TODO: find a way to make it clear this is a fixed-count array
-    # but that it doesn't matter what size it is.  in C++, this would
+    # but that it doesn't matter what count it is.  in C++, this would
     # be a template type, e.g., `sample_~N`, but we don't actually
     # want a templated method here.
     ;;call(Array; sample_): null
-        for Index: index < Array size()
+        for Index: index < Array count()
             # TODO: maybe implicitly use `\\math Pi` inside the `\\math sin` function,
             # but only if `Pi` is not defined elsewhere.  i.e., `\\math` becomes a scope
             # which everything is looked up within.